whitfieldsdad/edgescan-api-client/README.md

 - List, count, and retrieve assets, hosts, licenses, and vulnerabilities; and
 - Export data from Edgescan in JSONL format

+### Disclaimers

+- This package is not maintained by, or supported by Edgescan.

+### Warnings

+- The latest version of all hosts, licenses, and vulnerabilities will be written to the system's temporary directory by default <sub>1</sub>.

+<sub>1.
+You can disable this behaviour by setting `EDGESCAN_ENABLE_CACHE=false`</sub>

 ---

 ### Installation